 Recompute vs Reconciliation

-At the first sight recompute does almost the same job than reconciliation.
+At the first sight recompute does almost the same job as reconciliation.
 But there are important differences:

 Recompute tasks are iterating over focal objects (users, roles, …).
 Reconciliation tasks are iterating over resource objects (accounts, groups).
 Recompute has very little chance to find new resource objects.
 In fact that can only happen by the slim chance if recompute triggers creation of a new resource object and that object already exists.